Dr. Jake Coffman, chiropractor at Optimize Chiropractic

 TPI Level 1 Titleist Performance Institute

-Outside the clinic, I'm usually training, enjoying Fancyburg Park with my family, playing golf badly, or trying to convince my friends that pain science is interesting dinner conversation.
-I live in Upper Arlington with my wife and daughter and I built this practice to serve people in this community who deserve better answers than what they've been getting.
+When I'm outside the clinic, I'm usually training, enjoying Fancyburg Park with my family, playing golf badly, or trying to convince my friends that how the body works is interesting dinner conversation.
+I live in Upper Arlington with my wife and daughter and I built this practice to serve people in this community.

 Book My Free Consult